-50 Years Ago: Led Zeppelin Play Together for the First Time
+When Led Zeppelin Played Together for the First Time

-On Aug.
-12, 1968, in a small space on Gerrard Street in the west end of London, Jimmy Page, Robert Plant, John Paul Jones and John Bonham played together for the very first time.
-The first song the band – which would later be named Led Zeppelin – tore into was "The Train Kept A-Rollin'," which was a fixture in Page's previous band, the Yardbirds.
+Jimmy Page, Robert Plant, John Paul Jones and John Bonham played together for the very first time on Aug.
+12, 1968 in a small space on Gerrard Street in the West End of London.
+The first song that the band – which would later be named Led Zeppelin – tore into was "The Train Kept A-Rollin'," a setlist fixture for Page's previous band, the Yardbirds.

-According to Led Zeppelin's website, the chemistry was instant.
-"We first played together in a small room, a basement room," recalled Jones.
+The chemistry was instant, according to Led Zeppelin's official website.
+"We first played together in a small room, a basement room," Jones said.
 "There was just wall-to-wall amplifiers and a space for the door – and that was it.
 Literally, it was everyone looking at each other – 'What shall we play?'"
-As they kicked into gear, "the whole room just exploded," said Jones.
+As they kicked into gear, "the whole room just exploded."

 Why Led Zeppelin Won’t Reunite Again